Clay-Devs/hangle-docs/docs/safety/privacy/index.md

+---
+parent: Safety
+---
-# Hangle HQ Privacy Policy
+# Privacy Policy

 By using our service (Hangle, Hangle HQ) & all our subservices, you are under the privacy policy stated below, and it is your (the user's) responsibility to read this privacy policy.